ForBioPhylogenomics/tutorials/ml_inference_of_species_networks/README.md

 		sbatch run_phylonet.slurm

+	This PhyloNet analysis should take no longer than a few minutes.

-* When the PhyloNet analysis has finished, have a look at the screen output that was sent to the file named `run_phylonet.out`:
+* When the PhyloNet analysis has finished, have a look at the screen output that was sent by `sbatch` to the file named `run_phylonet.out`:

 		less run_phylonet.out